 - Royal Albatross Centre

-After exploring Dunedin Botanic Garden, we drive a short distance to the magnificent Larnach Castle, built in 1871 by William Larnach, a merchant baron and politician.
+We then drive a short distance to the magnificent Larnach Castle, built in 1871 by William Larnach, a merchant baron and politician.
 Located at an altitude of three hundred metres overlooking the Otago peninsula, this grand mansion has spectacular views.
 It is surrounded by one of New Zealand’s greatest gardens that boasts a unique collection of plants seldom seen elsewhere.
 Cupressus macrocarpa (Monterey cypress) and a cedar, planted over one hundred years ago to provide shelter, give the garden an air of maturity.
 We will tour the house, which has an excellent collection of New Zealand antique furniture, and the extensive garden.

 In the late afternoon we continue our scenic drive along the Otago Peninsula to the Royal Albatross Centre to visit the only mainland breeding colony of Royal Albatross in the world.
 We will take a tour of the centre, watch a David Attenborough film and take a guided walk with a ranger around the colony.
 (Overnight Dunedin) BL